Simón Castro

 Simón Alfonseca Castro (born April 9, 1988) is a Dominican former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Chicago White Sox, Colorado Rockies, and Oakland Athletics.

 Career

 San Diego Padres

-Castro was signed by the Padres as a free agent from the Dominican Republic in 2006.
+Castro was signed by the San Diego Padres as a free agent from the Dominican Republic in 2006.
 He was considered quite raw when signed, but the Padres liked his arm strength and projectability.
 After a poor pro debut in the Arizona Rookie League in '07, he was one of the better pitchers in the Northwest League in 2008, then broke out with a strong campaign in the Midwest League in '09.

 Named by Baseball America the top pitching prospect and 2nd overall prospect in the Padres organization prior to the 2010 season, he spent most of the season with the San Antonio Missions of the Texas League before being promoted to Triple-A for his final 2 starts of the season.